NLESC-JCER/QMCTorch/README.md

 ## Introduction

 DeepQMC allows to leverage deep learning to optimize QMC wave functions.
 The package offers solutions to optimize particle in a box model and molecular systems.
-It relies heavily on pytorch for the deep learning part and on pyscf to obtain the first guess of the molecular orbitals.
+It relies heavily on `pytorch` for the deep learning part and on `pyscf` to obtain the first guess of the molecular orbitals.
+The three manin ingredients of any calculations are :

+  * a neural network calculation the value of the wave function at a given point
+  * a sampler able to generate sampling points of the wave function
+  * an optimizer (as those provided by `pytorch`)

 Several MC samplers are implemented :

   * Metropolis-Hasting
   * Hamiltonian Monte-Carlo